razorware/coredb/README.md

 # coredb
 A foray into finding out what it takes to make a database.
 Unabashedly different with a new take on a query language.

+An immediate need exists for someone to initiate and maintain the wiki.
+All core information will be somewhat organized in the documentation folder.

 # StorageEngine
 The first part to research is the storage engine.
 Studies of MySQL have multiple storage engines - MyISAM, Federated and InnoDB.
 SQL Server has a very complex system that minimizes the number of files created.